State Historical Marker Dedicated for Belmead in Powhatan

 PLEASE NOTE: DHR creates markers not to “honor” their subjects but rather to educate and inform the public about a person, place, or event of regional, state, or national importance.
 In this regard, erected markers are not memorials.

-The dedication for the marker will be held Saturday, June 22, starting at 11:30 a.m., at the marker’s location at the intersection of Route 60 (Anderson Highway) and Bell Road, across from the Hi and Buy Store, in Powhatan County (23139).
-This event is free and open to the public.
-Free on-site parking will be available at the event.
+The dedication for the marker was held Saturday, June 22, starting at 11:30 a.m., at the marker’s location at the intersection of Route 60 (Anderson Highway) and Bell Road, across from the Hi and Buy Store, in Powhatan County (23139).
+This event was free and open to the public.
+Free on-site parking was provided for guests.

-The dedication will take place in conjunction with an all-classes reunion of St. Emma Industrial and Agricultural Institute (later known as St. Emma Military Academy) and St. Francis de Sales High School, the two academies established by Saint Drexel at Belmead.
-Robert Walker, chairman of the Rock Castle Group, an organization of alumni from St. Emma and St. Francis, will offer introductory remarks.
-Marius Jones, a St. Emma alumnus, will introduce local historian and photographer John Plashal, who will provide remarks on the history and legacy of Belmead and the schools.
-Larissa Smith, State Review Board Member and Provost and Vice President of Academic Affairs at Longwood University, will attend the dedication on behalf of DHR.
+The dedication took place in conjunction with an all-classes reunion of St. Emma Industrial and Agricultural Institute (later known as St. Emma Military Academy) and St. Francis de Sales High School, the two academies established by Saint Drexel at Belmead.
+Robert Walker, chairman of the Rock Castle Group, an organization of alumni from St. Emma and St. Francis, offered introductory remarks.
+Marius Jones, a St. Emma alumnus, introduced local historian and photographer John Plashal, who provided remarks on the history and legacy of Belmead and the schools.
+Larissa Smith, State Review Board Member and Provost and Vice President of Academic Affairs at Longwood University, attended the dedication on behalf of DHR.

 Designed in 1845 by New York architect Alexander Jackson Davis and built by enslaved African Americans, Belmead was originally the home of planter Philip St. George Cocke, who served as president of the Virginia Agricultural Society and board member of Virginia Military Institute.
 Edward de Vaux Morrell, a Pennsylvania congressman, and his wife Louise Drexel bought Belmead in 1893.
 During the 1890s, Louise and her sister Katharine Drexel, founder of the Sisters of the Blessed Sacrament and the second American-born individual to be canonized as a saint by the Roman Catholic Church, headed efforts to establish St. Emma Industrial and Agricultural Institute for African American boys and St. Francis de Sales High School for Black and Native American girls.
 For many decades, St. Emma was the nation’s only military school for African American young men.
 St. Emma and St. Francis educated thousands of students from across the country and abroad before closing in the 1970s.
 In 2011, the National Trust for Historic Preservation included Belmead on its list of America’s Most Endangered Historic Places.